 1.4.
-Information about tracking mode Jason-3 is able to track data with several onboard tracker modes : the Autonomous mode using Median algorithm (also called Median mode) and the Diode/DEM mode.
+Information about tracking mode

+Jason-3 is able to track data with several onboard tracker modes : the Autonomous mode using Median algorithm (also called Median mode) and the Diode/DEM mode.
 Median mode is similar to the one used by Jason-2.
 Diode/DEM mode is a technique also used on Jason-2 using information coming from Diode and a digital elevation model available onboard.
 In addition to Jason-2, Jason-3 Diode/DEM mode has a new option to switch automatically between Diode/DEM mode to Median mode depending on the satellite position.
 For more information about the different onboard tracker algorithms see [4] (about Jason-2).
+Since the last DEM onboard upload (during cycle 168), close loop ("autonomous DIODE acquisition / tracking") areas are reduced from 23.56% of global measurements to 0.61%.
 During this cycle, Jason-3 used Diode/DEM mode.

-2. Data coverage and edited measurements This section presents results that illustrate data quality during this cycle.
+2. Data coverage and edited measurements

+This section presents results that illustrate data quality during this cycle.
 These verification products are produced operationally so that they allow long term monitoring of missing and edited measurements.

 2.1.
+Missing measurements

-Missing measurements This cycle has no missing pass.
+This cycle has no missing pass.
 Missing measurements relative to a nominal ground track are plotted on figure 1.

 The map below illustrates missing 1Hz measurements in the GDRs, with respect to a 1 Hz sampling of a nominal repeat track.
-Missing measurements occur over land, especially regions with high relief.
-This is an expected behaviour of altimeter tracking loop.
+Missing measurements occur over instrument calibration aeras (over land).
+Thanks to the upload of an updated OLTC version (add of new inland waters targets) the number of missing measurements over regions with high relief has been significantly reduced since cycle 169 onwards.
 In addition, there are missing measurements over instrument calibration areas.